 The plethora of job-listing websites and social networks out there has made it easier than ever to track down freelance gigs.
 But where should you begin?
 Whether you're looking to make some extra income or want to become a full-time freelancer, here are 13 sites that can connect you with great work opportunities.
 [Want to Be a Full-Time Freelancer?
 What You Need to Know]

 99designs welcomes freelance designers of all sorts, whether they specialize in advertising, merchandise, packaging, graphic work or illustration.
-Companies seeking freelance workers build a design brief, which 99designs launches as a prize-based contest open to their global network of designers in that category.
+Companies that are seeking freelance workers build a design brief, which 99designs launches as a prize-based contest open to its global network of designers in that category.
 Although only one freelancer will ultimately win, entering these contests is great practice and can help you build up your portfolio.

 The Creative Group

 A division of staffing services firm Robert Half, The Creative Group specializes in job placement for professionals in creative fields like marketing, art, graphic design, copywriting, photography and more.
 While the listings include some contract-to-hire and full-time positions, you can use the "freelance" filter to narrow your search.